Impact of the COVID-19 pandemic on the restaurant industry in the United States: Notable closings

 On March 20, McDonald's closed 50 restaurants.
 On March 21, Starbucks announced company-operated stores in the US and Canada would be limited to drive-thru and delivery orders.
 Union Square Hospitality Group, which the New York Post described as "largely seen as the gold standard for employment practices in the industry," laid off 2000 employees March 13.
 Denny's had to contact locksmiths, because franchise agreements require 24/7 service for most locations so they had never closed before.

 Souplantation, a soup and salad buffet chain, closed all restaurants and laid of all staff permanently as a result of the COVID pandemic, including all Arizona and California stores.
 The management team noted they did not see how their buffet concept could survive.

 On July 30 Dunkin' Brands announced it would permanently close 800 donut and coffee shops by the end of the year.

-Industry journal Restaurant Business in late July 2020 listed some of the oldest independent restaurants in the country that had permanently closed, including Louis' Restaurant in San Francisco, which opened in 1937, John's Famous Stew (Indianapolis, 1911), Jules Maes Saloon (Seattle, 1888), and Santa Fe Basque (Reno, 1949).
+Industry journal Restaurant Business in late July 2020 listed some of the oldest independent restaurants in the country that had permanently closed, including Louis' Restaurant in San Francisco, which opened in 1937, John's Famous Stew (Indianapolis, 1911), and Santa Fe Basque (Reno, 1949).